Adventurers' Club of New York

 The Adventurers' Club of New York was an adventure-oriented private men's club founded in New York City in 1912 by Arthur Sullivant Hoffman, editor of the popular pulp magazine Adventure.
 There were 34 members at the first meeting.
 In its second year, "Sinclair Lewis, Hoffman's assistant, was elected secretary and served three years."
 Monthly dinner meetings, and weekly luncheons, were the primary functions of the club.

 According to club secretary, and newspaperman Fred J. Splitstone, the club's "One inviolate rule is that no publicity is ever given to the meetings.
 It makes men freer to talk."
 It also makes the club difficult to research.
 However, soon after making those comments, in 1926, the club began publishing a monthly newsletter, The Adventurer.
 It ran at least until 1960.
 Its content primarily concerned club business, e.g., leadership changes and new members.
 It occasionally ran profiles—and obituaries—of members.
 The main content was typically a description of the previous monthly dinner meeting.
 The speakers were described, along with a summation of their speeches.

 A weekly CBS radio show, Gold Seal Associates, featuring members of the club describing the most exciting moment of their lives, was inaugurated on June 13, 1930.
 Major C. E. Russell was the inaugural speaker.

-The club was one of at least two such clubs in New York.
-The other club was the Ends of the Earth Club, which included Mark Twain as a member.
+The club was one of several such clubs in New York.
+The other clubs were the also now dormant Ends of the Earth Club, which included Mark Twain as a member, and the still exant Explorers Club.

-The club appears to have faded out in the 1970s.
+The New York club appears to have faded out in the 1970s, but is survived through its Los Angeles chapter.